 What could be more common than a trip to a shopping mall in any Southeast Asian city?
-Asian cities boast some of the largest shopping centers in the world—including the SM Mall of Asia in Metro Manila, with its 4.2-million-person capacity.
+Asian cities boast some of the largest shopping centers in the world—including the SM Mall of Asia in Metro Manila, covering 4.2 million square feet with a 20,000-person capacity.
 Malls are not solely destinations for flirting with an infinite amount of consumer products, activities, and foods; they are also unique urban microclimates offering air-conditioned indoor spaces, providing cool respite from hot and humid weather.
 In the Philippines, “going malling” is about meeting friends and family, but also enjoying free air conditioning.
 The more luxurious the mall, the colder the indoor microclimate.

 The Trouble with Keeping Cool

 In private homes, air conditioning remains a luxury for many millions of people living in the Philippines.
 For those who can afford to purchase an air conditioning unit, the device is still used sparingly as electricity is not subsidized and the kilowatt hour is among the most expensive in the world.